trishthakur/trishthakur/README.md

 Hi, I’m **Trishala Thakur**,

-I am a Data Scientist with 3 years of experience building machine learning models and AI systems that drive impact for a wide range of stakeholders.
+I am a Data Scientist with ~ 4 years of experience building machine learning models and AI systems that drive impact for a wide range of stakeholders.
 My work spans deep learning, research automation, and scalable ML applications, helping organizations and researchers make faster, smarter decisions.

-I am passionate about solving problems with AI and excited to collaborate in ambitious, high-performing teams.
-I thrive on discussing ideas, tackling challenges at scale.
+I build machine learning systems that turn complex data into production-ready solutions, driving measurable impact in research automation, operational reliability, and predictive analytics.

+In my current role, I develop AI pipelines processing 1TB+ of image and text data.
+I built a multi-agent system to automate face–name matching, leveraged LLMs to extract structured insights from scientific literature, and trained CNNs for fine-grained classification, enabling researchers to analyze massive datasets efficiently.

 A snapshot of the tools and techniques I work with regularly